nadaahmed2001/Robot-Framework-IMDb-Automated-Testing/README.md

 # Robot Framework IMDb Automated Testing

-This repository contains Robot Framework code for automating the testing of the IMDb website's search feature.
+Robot Framework code for automating the testing of the IMDb website's search feature.
 The tests aim to verify if the user can search for movies released in a specific year.

 ## Prerequisites